-Jarrell Community Library is currently funded solely through donations and volunteer efforts.
+Jarrell Community Library is currently funded through donations the City of Jarrell and volunteer efforts.
 We are actively seeking accreditation, an important step for a new library.
 We have met or will meet all of the requirements before the end of the year, with the exception of the minimal amount of funding that is required from a local government entity.
 The Jarrell City Council has approved funding, contingent upon getting signatures from residents of the City on a petition showing that they are in support of this effort and our library.

 Q: What are the benefits of gaining accreditation?